 Evidence for the use of Resistance Training in Heart Failure Patients Podcast

 It has been established that any form of physical activity is likely to be beneficial to people with congestive heart failure (CHF), but an individualized approach to exercise prescription is likely to be optimal.
 Often the cornerstone of the exercise prescription for people with CHF is aerobic training (AT) as this improves peak VO2 which is arguably the strongest predictor of extended survival, reduced hospitalization, raised quality of life (QOL) and functional independence.
 Much less published data has evaluated the use of resistance training (RT) in people with CHF and, until recently, pooled data analyses suggested that while RT may improve strength and QOL, it may reduce cardiac function over a 2-3 month period, which had implications for those with sever cardiac dysfunction.
 A recent summary update, suggests cardiac function is not worsened by RT in people with CHF and benefits, complementary to those elicited from AT are likely.
-Therefore, this podcast will summarize the latest efficacy, safety and prescribing data relevant to the use of RT in people with CHF.
+Therefore, this professional development will summarize the latest efficacy, safety and prescribing data relevant to the use of RT in people with CHF.

 This is a recording of an ESSA webinar presented on 10 August 2020.